sendgrid/docs/source/User_Guide/Account/alert_settings.md

 : This alert can only be sent daily, weekly, or monthly

 IP Blacklisted
-: You will receive a notification if one of your IP addresses is put on a blacklist.
+: You will receive a notification if one of your IP addresses is put on one of the blacklists SendGrid monitors.
 : This alert can only be sent daily, weekly, monthly, or as needed

 Invalid DNS Setting (Whitelabel)